laravel/docs/upgrade.md

 **Likelihood Of Impact: Very Low**

 The signatures of the `make` and `forever` methods of the `Illuminate/Contracts/Cookie/Factory` interface [have been changed](https://github.com/laravel/framework/pull/23200).
 If you are implementing this interface, you should update these methods in your implementation.

-### Console scheduler

-#### The `Job` Method

-**Likelihood Of Impact: Very Low**

-The `job` method now respects the queue and connection options if they are already set on the job if none were given to the `job` method to override them.
-Generally, this should be considered a bug fix; however, it is listed as a breaking change out of caution.
-[Please let us know if you encounter any issues surrounding this change](https://github.com/laravel/framework/pull/25216).

 ### Database